hminh2027/Online-Testing-System/README.md

-# FA-Online-Test-System
+# Online-Testing-System
-My final year project - an online examination system for FPT Software Academy
+My final year project - an online testing system for businesses and companies